By Paul Guilfoyle

 Because I honestly think most golfers already possess far more natural and acquired ability than they consistently allow themselves to access.

-It’s probably one of the reasons I became a Certified Mind Factor golf and performance coach in the first place because I genuinely believe many golfers already possess far more ability than they consistently manage to take onto the course.
+It’s probably one of the reasons I became a Certified Mind Factor golf and performance coach in the first place because I genuinely believe golfers already possess far more ability than they consistently manage to take to the course.

-Anyway… these are just some thoughts from somebody who’s spent a lifetime around golf and become increasingly interested in why we can sometimes play so well one moment and then seem to get so hopelessly in our own way and ahead of ourselves the next.
+Anyway… these are just some thoughts from somebody who’s spent a lifetime around golf and become increasingly interested in why we can play so well one moment and then get so hopelessly in our own way and ahead of ourselves the next.

-If any of this resonates and you ever fancy a relaxed chat over a virtual or otherwise coffee, beer or Zoom call about your own experience of the game, I’d genuinely be very happy to talk.
-No pressure.
-No hard sell.
+If any of this resonates and you ever fancy a relaxed chat over a virtual or otherwise coffee, beer or even Zoom call about your own experience of the game, I'm always very happy to talk.

-Just an interesting one to one conversation between golfers.
+Just an interesting one-to-one friendly conversation between golfers.